Academic integrity in online assessment

 I understand the University expects all students to complete coursework with integrity and honesty.
 I promise to complete all online assessment with the same academic integrity standards and values.

-Any breach of this statement or identified academic misconduct will be followed up and may result in disciplinary action.
+Any identified form of poor academic practice or academic misconduct will be followed up and may result in disciplinary action.